ioBroker/ioBroker.admin/packages/jsonConfig/README.md

                     "max": 65565,
                     "label": "Number",
                     "sm": 6, // 1 - 12
-                    "validator": "'"!!data.name"'", // else error
+                    "validator": "!!data.name", // else error
                     "hidden": "data.myType === 1", // hidden if myType is 1
                     "disabled": "data.myType === 2" // disabled if myType is 2
                 },
-                "options.myType": { // name could support more than one levelhelperText "newLine": true, // must start from new row "type": "select",
+                "options.myType": { // name could support more than one level "newLine": true, // must start from new row "type": "select",
                     "label": "Type",